 Co-Founder & Research Adviser

-Tait received her Ph.D. in sociology with an emphasis in medical sociology, the sociology of health, social psychology, and statistics from Indiana University.
-Her research has focused primarily on the social determinants of health.
-At the core of her research is the principal insight that health cannot simply be regarded as an individual or biological phenomenon.
-Context matters.
-Health and wellbeing are intimately connected to and influenced by the economic, political, socio-cultural, and environmental context within which we live.
+Tait, Co-Founder of Rebel Human, received her Ph.D. in sociology with an emphasis in medical sociology and statistics from Indiana University.
+At the center of her research is the principal insight that health cannot be regarded as simply an individual or biological phenomenon.
+Health and wellbeing are intimately connected to and influenced by the economic, political, social, cultural, relational, and environmental contexts within which we live.
 As such, any approach to health and wellbeing must consider the impact of these macro-contextual factors.

 Tait taught for a number of years at University of Michigan and later worked as a senior research scientist at the Institute for Health Research and Policy at University of Illinois Chicago.
-Her research has been published in leading peer-reviewed journals such as American Journal of Psychiatry, American Journal of Public Health, and American Journal of Sociology; and in edited volumes such as the Handbook of Sociology of Mental Health, and the Handbook of Sociology of Health, Illness, and Healing: A Blueprint for the 21st Century.
+She has given talks at the Max Planck Institute in Berlin and at the Rockefeller Foundation’s Bellagio Center in Italy which convenes leaders from around the world to advance ideas for social impact.
+Tait’s research has been published in leading peer-reviewed journals such as American Journal of Psychiatry, American Journal of Public Health, and American Journal of Sociology; and in edited volumes such as the Handbook of Sociology of Health, Illness, and Healing: A Blueprint for the 21st Century.

-Prior to attending graduate school, Tait enjoyed a successful career as a professional ballet dancer.
-At fifteen she was hired by the First National Touring Company of The Phantom of The Opera as one of its original members and then later performed with the Broadway company.
+Prior to attending graduate school, Tait enjoyed a career as a professional ballet dancer, performing at some of the most beautiful theaters around the world.
+At fifteen, she was hired by the First National Touring Company of The Phantom of The Opera as one of its original members and later performed with the Broadway company.

 As a recovering "perfectionist," Tait leans heavily on a daily meditative practice to help her remember that you cannot hate yourself into a version of yourself that you can love.